CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Experiments

 \subsection{Main Results}

-All experiments were conducted using the GPT-4o (the ``\texttt{gpt-4o-2024-08-06}'' version) model with the \texttt{temperature} set to 0.

-We compare the performance of CRABS against a baseline approach which employs zero-shot prompting of an LLM for the whole notebook with carefully designed chain-of-thought prompts \citep{wei_cot_2022}.
+Results were obtained using the \texttt{gpt-4o-2024-08-06} version of the GPT-4o model \citep{gpt4o_2024} with \texttt{temperature} set to 0.
+We compared the performance of CRABS against a baseline approach which employs zero-shot prompting of an LLM for the whole notebook with carefully designed chain-of-thought prompts \citep{wei_cot_2022}.
 An example prompt is shown (in part) in Figure~\ref{fig:prompt_baseline} of the Appendix.
-We observe that the LLM fails to understand 10 out of 50 (20\%) notebooks, returning the wrong number of cells and earning zero values for all metrics.
+We observe that the LLM completely fails to understand 10 out of 50 (20\%) notebooks, returning the wrong number of cells and earning zero values for all metrics.
 These 10 notebooks are long with 52 cells on average, where the LLM faces long-context challenges.
 For other notebooks, the LLM sometimes hallucinates, describing variables not present at all in the reported cells.

 Table~\ref{table:main-results} summarizes the performance of CRABS for the notebook understanding task.
 These results are average scores across 50 notebooks in our dataset.
-For cell execution dependency graphs, the precision for \textit{lower estimate} and the recall for \textit{upper estimate} are 100\%, which are consistent with the ``subgraph/supergraph'' relations.
-Metrics for \textit{lower estimate} and \textit{upper estimate} are not intended for evaluation, but for reflecting the characteristics of our notebooks.
-Compared with the baseline, CRABS yields non-zero scores for all notebooks using the cell-by-cell prompting strategy.
-Table~\ref{table:main-results} shows a percentage-point increase of 28 in F\textsubscript{1} score, 32 in accuracy, and 48 in EM for information flow graphs; and percentage-point increases of 26 in F\textsubscript{1} score, 30 in accuracy, and 46 in EM for cell execution dependency graphs.
+We observe a percentage-point increase of 28 in F\textsubscript{1} score, 32 in accuracy, and 48 in EM for information flow graphs; and percentage-point increases of 26 in F\textsubscript{1} score, 30 in accuracy, and 46 in EM for cell execution dependency graphs.
 These results demonstrate the effectiveness of CRABS for the notebook understanding task.
+We include in this table metrics for the \textit{lower estimate} and \textit{upper estimate} components of CRABS for comparison with the full CRABS approach.
+For the transitive dependencies, the precision for \textit{lower estimate} and the recall for \textit{upper estimate} are each 100\%, consistent with the subgraph and supergraph relations described in Section~\ref{sec:syntactic-parsing}.
+We note that in contrast to the baseline, CRABS yields plausible outputs (i.e., earns non-zero contributions for each metric) for all notebooks; we attribute this improvement to the cell-by-cell prompting strategy CRABS employs which avoids the long-context challenges faced by the baseline method.